QXlab/QXlab.github.io/_pages/about.md

 ---
 (Please zoom out if the page doesn't display appropriately.)

-I am Qian Xiao (肖骞), an associate professor in Dept. of Statistics at Univeristy of Georgia.
+I am Qian Xiao (肖骞), currently a tenured associate professor in the Dept. of Statistics, School of Mathematical Sciences, Shanghai Jiao Tong University.
 Welcome to our Statistical Laboratory!
 We specialize in experimental data science, uncertainty quantification and reinforcement learning.
 Join us in exploring these dynamic fields and collaborating on innovative research.

-All students are warmly encouraged to apply to our program, and I am willing to discuss opportunities with you.
+My team welcome all students with interests.
+I am willing to discuss opportunities with you.

 ***Research Interest***